cm-jones/cm-jones/README.md

 Some facts about me:

-- My academic background is in physics and mathematics.
+- My academic background is in physics and math.
 - My favorite programming language is C. It was "love at first segfault".
 - I'm building an [options trading bot](https://github.com/cm-jones/thales).